open-telemetry/opentelemetry.io/content/en/blog/2022/k8s-otel-expose/index.md

 Configurations like `Ingress`, `ClusterIssuer` and `OpenTelemetryCollector` on client and server side have to be configured manually.
-Depending on installed kubernetes components, the configurations differ a lot.
+Depending on installed Kubernetes components, the configurations differ a lot.
 Overall the configuration is very error-prone.
 In the future the exposing of the collector should be simplified with the help of the OpenTelemetry operator.
 If you are interested in the development, you can follow